ICBC Liability Issues

-When two or more vehicles are involved in a motor vehicle accident and there is a dispute about who caused the accident (a liability dispute), ICBC will assign different adjusters to work for each driver and the adjusters will negotiate with each other to determine how liability should be split (called apportionment of liability).
-In these cases, you have no guarantee that the adjusters will investigate fully or even interview witness before they make a decision about liability.
+When two or more vehicles are involved in a motor vehicle accident and there is a dispute about who caused the accident (a liability dispute), ICBC will, in some cases, assign only one adjuster to investigate and assess responsibility for both drivers in the crash.
+However, whether it’s 2 adjusters making the assessment or only one, you have no guarantee that the adjusters will investigate fully or even interview witnesses before they make a decision about liability.
 And, in cases where there are passengers but no witnesses, the adjusters will not usually put much weight on a passenger’s evidence unless it helps the driver of the other vehicle.

 Your safe driver's discount will be affected if you are found more than 25% at-fault for the accident, but more significantly shared liability can have a huge impact on an personal injury claim for damages because your damages award will be reduced by the percentage you are found to be “at-fault” for the accident.